beckflorian/ui-mainswitch/README.md

 - Icon and Label for "Feedback"/"Switchname" is customizable.
 - Colors are customizable.
 - Language/Labels are customizable.

+#### *Data retention:*
+It is recommended to set the contextStorage to "localfilesystem" in 'settings.js' if you want do keep the state of the switch and the events of the timer when stopping/restarting node-red.

 ### Customizing the node in the editor